Regulation of lobbying

 - Prescribed public servants and office holders

-Public bodies are obliged to publish information on their employees who are designated public officials.
+Public bodies must publish information on their employees who are designated public officials.

 You must be making a relevant communication.
 A relevant communication means an oral or written communication made personally (directly or indirectly) to a designated public official in relation to a relevant matter.
 It does not include certain types of communication.
 See ‘Excepted communications’ below.